-The Massachusetts constitution gives citizens a way to change how their town is run through the Home Rule Charter process.
-This process takes several years and includes citizen action, public discussion, and a final vote by the people on a new proposal for what the government should be.
-It’s the way to make sure that any big changes to Brookline’s government come from the people and are carefully planned.
+The Massachusetts constitution gives citizens a way to change how their community is run called the Home Rule Charter process.
+This process takes several years and requires citizen action, public discussion, and a final vote by the people on a new proposal for what the government should look like.
+It’s the way to make sure that any big changes to Brookline’s government come from the community, get studied carefully, and then happen only if the voters approve.

 PHASE 1: